wesdoyle/blog/content/reading/wilderness-essays.md

 date: 2020-08-29
 ---

-John Muir's ecstatic descriptions of the wilderness and his experience in the natural world are contagious.
+One of my favorite collections of nature writing.
 I listened to this collection of essays on audio book recently on several walks at Lake Kegonsa and Governor Nelson state parks.

 These essays are an engaging patchwork of observations about the beauty of the vast landscapes